 Reducing emissions is the fight against climate change

 As part of resource efficiency, Metsä Group's main means of combating climate change are to increase the share of bioenergy and improve energy efficiency.
-We have reduced fossil CO₂ emissions per product tonne by 38% from the 2009 level.
-The set target was to reduce emissions by 30% by 2020 and it was achieved in 2013.
+We have reduced fossil CO₂ emissions per product tonne by 46% from the 2009 level.
+Our objective is that our mills are fossil free by 2030.